-- Overall, we rate the Global Slavery Index Least Biased based on reporting stats and facts about slavery that is supported by a methodology.
-We also rate them high for factual reporting due to being used by fact checkers as a resource and the use of proper sources in news stories.
+- Overall, we rate the Global Slavery Index as Least Biased based on reporting stats and facts about slavery that is supported by a methodology.
+We also rate them high for factual reporting due to being used by fact-checkers as a resource and the use of proper sources in news stories.

 Factual Reporting: HIGH